RaniCodes/reproducible-bulk-rnaseq-prostate-cancer-hypoxia-pipeline/README.md

 > implemented; documentation and examples are being expanded.

 ## 1. Project overview
+- Hypoxia is known to reprogram gene expression in prostate cancer cells and can influence tumor growth, metastasis, and treatment response.​

+- This project uses bulk RNA‑seq data from LNCaP and PC3 prostate cancer cell lines to identify genes and pathways that differ between hypoxia and normoxia conditions.​

+- The aim is to build a reproducible end‑to‑end analysis (QC → alignment/counts → DESeq2) and summarize the main transcriptional changes associated with hypoxia in these models.
 ## 2. Experimental design
 ## 3. Data and SRA IDs
 ## 4. Pipeline steps